kudea/Introduction-of-networking-and-its-practices/README.md

 # Introduction of networking and its practices
 # Packet Tracer
-Setup DCHP, Server, Router, Switch to build a virtual network
+Setup DCHP, DNS, Router, Switch to build a virtual network